sh-shafi/Todo-JWT-auth/README.md

 # Todo-JWT-auth

 Just a simple todo application with JWT for authentication.
+The project is already deployed at [Heroku](https://cream-todo-jwt.herokuapp.com/).
+Feel free to check it out.

 ## Installation